North-West-Wind/MekanismFissionRecipe/README.md

 # Mekanism Fission Recipe
-A really unique addon for [Mekanism](https://www.curseforge.com/minecraft/mc-mods/mekanism) [Generators](https://www.curseforge.com/minecraft/mc-mods/mekanism-generators).
+A really unique addon for [Mekanism](https://modrinth.com/mod/mekanism) [Generators](https://modrinth.com/mod/mekanism-generators).

+This README is for `v3.0.6` for Minecraft `1.21.1` with NeoForge.
+For older versions, [see the README from other branches](https://github.com/North-West-Wind/MekanismFissionRecipe/branches).

 ## What?
 With this mod installed, you can add actual recipes for Mekanism's Fission Reactor.
 Below is an example of converting hydrogen to oxygen with the fission reactor that generates no heat: